omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 What is going on here?

 Well, `eval` takes a third argument that gives the enclosing scope for the evaluation.
 In `my_with` we haven't provided this, so we use the default value, which is the enclosing scope where we call `eval`, which is the evaluating environment of `my_with`.
-We haven't defined `z` in this environment, but the enclosing scope include the global environment where we have.
-When we evaluate the expression in `my_with` we find `z` in the global environment.
+We haven't defined `z` in this environment, but the enclosing scope includes the global environment where we have.
+When we evaluate the expression in `my_with`, we find `z` in the global environment.
 In contrast, when we use `with`, the enclosing environment is the calling environment.

 We can change `my_with` to have the same behaviour thus: